 VA’ERA’

 2God spoke to Moses and said to him, “I am the LORD.
-3I appeared to Abraham, Isaac, and Jacob as El Shaddai, but I did not make Myself known to them by My name ‰„…„.a 4I also established My covenant with them, to give them the land of Canaan, the land in which they lived as sojourners.
+3I appeared to Abraham, Isaac, and Jacob as El Shaddai, but I did not make Myself known to them by My name יהוה.a 4I also established My covenant with them, to give them the land of Canaan, the land in which they lived as sojourners.
 5I have now heard the moaning of the Israelites because the Egyptians are holding them in bondage, and I have remembered My covenant.
 6Say, therefore, to the Israelite people: I am the LORD.
 I will free you from the labors of the Egyptians and deliver you from their bondage.
 I will redeem you with an outstretched arm and through extraordinary chastisements.
 7And I will take you to be My people, and I will be your God.
 And you shall know that I, the LORD, am your God who freed you from the labors of the Egyptians.
 8I will bring you into the land which I sworeb to give to Abraham, Isaac, and Jacob, and I will give it to you for a possession, I the LORD.”
 9But when Moses told this to the Israelites, they would not listen to Moses, their spirits crushed by cruel bondage.

 10The LORD spoke to Moses, saying, 11“Go and tell Pharaoh king of Egypt to let the Israelites depart from his land.”
 12But Moses appealed to the LORD, saying, “The Israelites would not listen to me; how then should Pharaoh heed me, a man of impeded speech!”
 13So the LORD spoke to both Moses and Aaron in regard to the Israelites and Pharaoh king of Egypt, instructing them to deliver the Israelites from the land of Egypt.